twbs/bootstrap/site/content/docs/5.0/components/tooltips.md

 {{< callout warning >}}
 ##### Overflow `auto` and `scroll`

 Tooltip position attempts to automatically change when a parent container has `overflow: auto` or `overflow: scroll` like our `.table-responsive`, but still keeps the original placement's positioning.
-To resolve, set the `boundary` option to anything other than default value, `'scrollParent'`, such as `'window'`:
+To resolve, set the `bsBoundary` option to anything other than default value, `'scrollParent'`, such as `'window'`:

 {{< highlight js >}}
 var exampleEl = document.getElementById('example')
 var tooltip = new bootstrap.Tooltip(exampleEl, {
-  boundary: 'window'
+  bsBoundary: 'window'
 })
 {{< /highlight >}}
 {{< /callout >}}